AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

 The new solutions uses a new "network mapped" feature in Site2Cloud that removes the need to configure individual SNAT/DNAT rules.

-This solution uses a site2cloud route-based IPSEC tunnel using Virtual Tunnel Interface (VTI) between VPC and On-Prem Router.
+This solution uses a Site2Cloud route-based IPsec tunnel using Virtual Tunnel Interface (VTI) between VPC and On-Prem Router.
 The packet flow is demonstrated as below:

  1. instance-1 sends a packet to host-1 with a virtual destination IP address, for example 192.24.7.101.
 From instance-1's point of view, the destination instance is a virtual address - 192.24.7.101.
  #.
 When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.24.7.101 which is the host-1 physical IP address.